Last Updated: 5/24/23 | May 24th, 2023

 - Bo-Kaap – Not far from the city center is Bo-Kaap, a colorful Muslim neighborhood.
-This area, previously the home of Cape Town’s slave population, is known to be quite Instagram friendly (you’ve likely seen it on IG already!).
+This area, previously the home of Cape Town’s enslaved population, is known to be quite Instagram friendly (you’ve likely seen it on IG already!).
 Each home is painted a different color and you can tour the area on your own (although you’ll probably enjoy it a lot more if you take a free walking tour).
-If you don’t tour with a group, be sure to get a overview of the area’s history at the Bo-Kaap Museum.
+If you don’t tour with a group, be sure to get an overview of the area’s history at the Bo-Kaap Museum.
 It’s small, but the staff is quite friendly and super knowledgeable.
-Admission is 20 ZAR ($1.36 USD) per person.
+Admission is 60 ZAR.

 - De Waterkant – A nice place to spend the evening is the De Waterkant neighborhood.
 Not far from Bo-Kaap, this trendy area (think NYC’s Greenwich Village) is the perfect place to stroll, window-shop, and enjoy an upscale dinner.
 The architecture is quite stylish in what is Cape Town’s “pink” (gay-friendly) district.
 The Cape Quarter shopping mall is here as well.

 - Woodstock – This is one of the coolest neighborhoods in Cape Town.
-In recent years, it’s become a hub for art galleries, co-working spaces, breweries, and hip restaurants.
+It’s become a hub for art galleries, co-working spaces, breweries, and hip restaurants.
 What was once an old, rundown industrial area is now one of the coolest places in town.

 Visit Table Mountain

 A visit to Cape Town isn’t complete without taking in the view from Table Mountain.
-It’s a bit of a walk up there, but it’s totally worth it.
-The shortest trail takes about two hours, but if you’re short on time, you can take the cable car, which takes about five minutes each way (it’s a bit pricey at 330 ZAR ($22 USD) for a round-trip ticket, though).
+It’s a bit of a hike, but it’s totally worth it.
+The shortest trail takes about two hours, but if you’re short on time, you can take the cable car, which takes about five minutes each way (it’s a bit pricey at 340-395 ZAR depending on if you go in the morning or afternoon for a round-trip ticket, though).
 Up top, you’ll have a 360-degree view of Cape Town, the harbor, the mountains, and the beaches.
 Try to come up during sunset, or if you can, bring some food and drink and have a picnic!

 Keep in mind that the clouds can move in really fast here, so be sure to check the weather before you hike up.

-I suggest hiking up and then taking the cable car down if you’re short on time.
+Personally, I suggest hiking up and then taking the cable car down.
 If you want to extend your stay, hike both ways and spend some time relaxing and taking in the view.
 If you pack some water and snacks, you can easily make this a full-day activity.
 There are shops at the summit as well as several other hiking trails to explore if you’re looking to work up a sweat.

 Note: I put this at the end of the day so you can do the walking tours in the morning, but you can also make this a full-day activity if you want!
 It’s worth taking it slow here if you have the time.